rorong/slate/source/index.html.md

 }
 ```

-This endpoint allows patron to reset his password, when user is not logged in.

 ## User Reset Password (When Admin Sends Reset Password Mail For Other User)
+This endpoint allows admin to send reset password mail to other user.

 ### HTTP Request
 > JSON request format: